jelle619/JelleZwie.rs/mkdocs/characters/docs/By Tooth and Claw Dragons/Jelle Bluefire.md

 Jelle recently moved to Felnova and does fire-breath performances for a living.
 Though he has quite a large home, he lives there alone, hoping to find somebody to share it with someday.

 ### Fire-breath performer
 As a fire-breath performer, Jelle uses his blue fire ability to create a beautiful spectacle of flames.
 By throttling his fire breath, he can, besides blue fire, also create violet, red, orange and yellow fire.
 He uses fire magic to make his performances ever so slightly more gorgeous and clever alchemy tricks to make the scene a bit more extravagant.
-This, ultimately, achieves a simmilar effect to firework, but Jelle rarely uses this to refer to his performances as it's considered demonic, originating from Kurai.
+This, ultimately, achieves a similar effect to firework, but Jelle rarely uses this to refer to his performances as it's considered demonic, originating from Kurai.

 The job pays quite well, as his performances are quite one of a kind.
-Though he does not inherently dislike it, he does want to switch jobs eventually.
-This is because feels guilty for using his blue fire ability, a great breath weapon that can burn down everything in his path, for silly shows.
+Though he does not inherently dislike it, he feels guilty for using his blue fire ability, a great breath weapon that can burn down everything in his path, for silly shows.
 He wishes to find a job where his abilities can be used for something meaningful, where he could actually change things for the better and where he can reach the greatness of his ancestors.

 ## History
 A long time ago, one of Jelle's ancestors was a servant of the darkness.
-He had been given special powers to serve them, including the ability to breathe his signature blue fire, a fire so hot that it could melt stone.
+He had been given special powers to serve them, including the ability to breathe his signature blue fire, a fire so hot that it could melt rock.
 No matter how much power he had been given to carry out their malicious deeds, the goodness in his heart was not corruptible.
 The destruction he was tasked to carry out put a dent in his self-esteem, but he refused to give up, to let the darkness win yet again, to let this all be for nothing.
 "No longer", he said, as it was time to end the dark lords' regime over the lands he held dear to his heart.
 "There is a way to be good again."

 With his newfound powers, he turned against them.
 It was a matter of time before others would join in his fight.
 All power he had been given backfired at them.
-Their final blow: a blue flame that penetrated their red blaze.
+The final blow: a blue flame that penetrated their red blaze.

 End to terror came, with him to mostly thank for it.
 His actions had been forgiven, for it was for a greater good.
-He had been given the name "Bluefire" by the devine.
+He had been given the name "Bluefire" by the divine.

 ## Motives
-*  Jelle, being connected to the darkness through his ancestors, wants to break the notion that everyone who has is inherently evil, as others are quick to judge him because of this.
+*  Jelle, wants to break the notion that everyone who has connections to the dark is inherently evil, as he himself is connected to it through is ancestors.
+Others are quick to judge him because of this.
 Because of this, he does not like most Halgians.
 *  Jelle wants to stop the Faction of Hope, people who are not able to reason, whose disastrous actions hold no ground.
 Jelle does not believe in this "One God" of theirs who is not able to explain where he got his powers from.
 *  Jelle feels the need to put his powers to good use, to help people out, as he feels like not using them would be a waste.
 This is for many of his heroic deeds the driving force.
+Despite this, he often feels guilty for the people he might have killed, thinking the amount of deaths could have been less or there being a better way.

 ## Miccelaneous
 ### Inspired by